CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # AMET

 The Atmospheric Model Evaluation Tool (AMET) (Appel et al., 2011) matches the model output for particular locations to the corresponding observed values from one or more networks of monitors.
 These pairings of values (model and observation) are then used to statistically and graphically analyze the model’s performance.
+The AMET Website allows users to select species, observation networks, and run R programs that query the database and create  Scatter Plots, Time Series Plots, Spatial Plots, Box Plots, Stacked Bar Plots, Kelly Plots, Soccer Plots.
+Plots created using Plotly are interactive, and some programs also support model to model comparisons, multiple runs, and selection of multiple observation networks, and multiple species.

 <a href="https://github.com/USEPA/AMET/blob/1.5/docs/AMET_User_Guide_v15.md#Overview">Link to AMET User Guide</a>